 American Psychological Association This site addresses when to seek professional help, how to help one’s family and self, and how to specifically assist children after traumatic events.

-Centers for Disease Control (CDC) Helping Parents Cope with Disaster This tip sheet provides information to parents so they can help their children better cope in a disaster.
+Centers for Disease Control (CDC) Helping Youth Cope with Disaster This tip sheet provides information to parents so they can help their children better cope in a disaster.
 Because it is difficult to predict how children will react with disasters, this tip sheet outlines changes in emotions and behaviors that parents should be on the alert for, and identifies strategies that parents can use to assist their children.

 Children’s National Health System Mental Health Resources This program has developed a number of resources for parents, teachers and healthcare providers to assist and support children during and after traumatic events.
 Resources in multiple languages are available.